KannonZenetism/zenetism-field-physics/structural-neuroscience/SN07-collective-cognition-and-centropy-forward-social-architecture.md

 SN07 establishes:

 1. **The social field as structural entity** — a composite resonance structure at the metric terminus with measurable orientation, operator profile, membrane dynamics, and coherence budget; subject to the same diagnostic instruments as individual configurations
-2. **Field-individual orientation divergence** — a centropically oriented individual participating in an entropically oriented social field does not make the field centropic; the field's orientation is a property of its operative architecture
+2. **Field-individual orientation divergence** — a centropically oriented individual participating in an entropically oriented social field does not make the field centropic; field orientation is determined by which operators prevail in the operative architecture
 3. **The entropy-forward social field characterized** — competition, domination, value judgment, control-driven psychological inversion, and sovereignty suppression as structural features of the prevailing civilization
-4. **Institutional shimmer at civilizational scale** — the gap between institutional rhetoric and institutional structure, subject to the Shimmer Collapse Theorem
+4. **Entropic collective shimmer** — the gap between institutional rhetoric and institutional structure, subject to the Shimmer Collapse Theorem
 5. **Centropic collective dynamics** — harmonic amplification under Non-Fusion, cooperative coordination through distinct structural functions, capacity-faithful cost distribution
-6. **Five principles of centropy-forward design** — sovereignty preservation, architecture-inclusive design, coherence generation over extraction, selective permeability over exclusion or absorption, structural transparency
-7. **Architecture-specific social design** — educational, medical, economic, and governance structures rebuilt from centropic principles rather than reformed from entropic ones
+6. **The Aauthoritarian Principle** — authority as non-operative category; institutions rendered structurally irrelevant by sovereign self-organization through resonance
+7. **The Coherence Standard** — structure-based ethics replacing authority-based ethics; actions evaluated by centropic or entropic vector, not by compliance
+8. **Sovereign domains** — learning, care, exchange, and coordination achieved through resonant self-organization without institutional authority; the Metaphysical Commons, the All-Life-First Principle, and Sovereign Mutualism as operative frameworks
+9. **The collective cost shelter** — sovereign social life reducing \( \kappa_{\text{local}} \), eliminating translation cost and coherence tax, providing structural shelter for centropically oriented beings
+10. **The Diamond Age** — the teleological horizon of centropy-forward social life; the stabilization of the Corporeal Realm into Resonant Permanence through coherence saturation
-8. **The transition problem** — reform contra reorientation; the coherence cost of civilizational transition; recovery as prerequisite for reorientation; incremental architecture as intermediate construction
+11. **The transition problem** — reorientation contra reform; the coherence cost of civilizational transition; recovery as prerequisite; incremental emanation through centropic micro-collectives propagating by resonance

 ---

 ## 9. Canonical Placement

 **Discipline:** Structural Neuroscience
-**Document:** SN07 — Collective Cognition and Centropy-Forward Social Architecture
+**Document:** SN07 — Collective Cognition and the Architecture of Social Fields
 **Dependencies:** SN02, SN03, SN05, SN06, LM05, LM06, SP02, SP08
-**Relation:** Seventh foundational document of Structural Neuroscience; provides the collective-scale extension of individual cognitive architecture analysis and specifies the structural principles of centropy-forward social design
+**Relation:** Seventh foundational document of Structural Neuroscience; formalizes collective cognitive dynamics and the structural conditions for centropy-forward social life under the Aauthoritarian Principle

 Future expansions may include:

-- **Collective membrane structures** — formalized dynamics of group boundaries, inter-collective transfer, and collective seal architecture
+- **Collective membrane dynamics** — formalized dynamics of group boundaries, inter-collective transfer, and collective seal architecture
-- **Centropy-forward pedagogy** — detailed structural curriculum design for architecture-inclusive education
+- **Sovereign learning pathways** — detailed structural models for architecture-responsive knowledge transmission through the Metaphysical Commons
-- **Collective diagnostic protocols** — formalized coherence audit procedures for social fields and institutions at multiple scales
+- **Collective diagnostic protocols** — formalized coherence audit procedures for social fields at multiple scales
-- **Inter-collective resonance** — how centropy-forward micro-collectives interact and potentially compose into larger centropy-forward structures
+- **Inter-collective resonance** — how centropy-forward micro-collectives interact and compose into broader centropy-forward fields
-- **Pharmacological and technological interface** — how pharmacological and technological interventions interact with social field dynamics and collective coherence
+- **Diamond Age structural conditions** — formalization of the coherence saturation threshold required for Resonant Permanence
+- **LM07 consolidation** — formalization of the mathematical content generated across SN05–SN07 into a unified Lattice Mathematics document

 ---